- Bridging lets you move crypto to a lower-cost blockchain or a blockchain supported by an app you want to use.

 - Buy on an exchange and send your tokens directly to an L2 blockchain.
-If you want ETH on Arbitrum, you can buy ETH on Binance.US (with no fees for USD-based transactions) and then send your ETH directly to your Arbitrum wallet address with lower-than-Ethereum Arbitrum fees.
+If you want ETH on Arbitrum, you can buy ETH on Coinbase Advanced (with lower fees) and then send your ETH directly to your Arbitrum wallet address with lower-than-Ethereum Arbitrum fees.

 - Send your tokens to an exchange and withdraw them to your preferred network.
 For example, if you already have tokens, you might be able to send ETH or other tokens to an exchange using the Ethereum network and withdraw on Arbitrum.

 - Swap tokens on your preferred network.
 As an example, if you prefer using Polygon and already have some crypto on Polygon, you can use Uniswap or a similar decentralized exchange to swap to WBTC, ETH, or other popular tokens.

 Note: Always check compatibility before sending tokens to another network.
 You could lose your funds if you send tokens to a network that doesn’t support the tokens.
 Typically, you’ll get a warning message.